zephir-lang/idea-plugin/CONTRIBUTING.md

 - [Grammar-Kit][g-kit] to get highlighting for the files with BNFish grammar
 - [PsiViewer][psi-view] to view the AST of Zephir files right in the IDE
+- [Kotlin][kotlin-plugin] to enable Kotlin support for your IDE
+- Plugin DevKit (built-in, just make sure you've enabled it)

 ## Getting started